QSMxT/qsmxt.github.io/acquiring_data.md

 # Acquiring data for QSM

+The ideal acquisition for QSM largely depends on your application and imaging goals.
+However, we provide some general guidelines for QSM acquisition below with some of the important details.

 **Acquisition type**: QSM reconstruction requires a T2*-weighted acquisition such as 3D-GRE.
-3D-EPI is sometimes employed for a faster acquisition time.
+The T2* weighting is important because it provides sensitivity to susceptibility variations, which are necessary to derive magnetic susceptibility.
+Fast imaging techniques such as 3D-EPI and others are sometimes employed.

-**Coil combination**: A complex-domain coil combination method must be used, rather than the popular *sum of squares* technique.
-While *sum of squares* works well for magnitude images and may be used in some SWI sequences, it results in phase singularities that lead to an unresolvable estimation of the magnetic field.
-This leads to significant artefacts in QSM and can render your results unusable.
+**Coil combination**: A complex-domain coil combination method must be used for QSM, rather than the popular *sum of squares* technique.
+While *sum of squares* works well for magnitude images and may be used with some success for Susceptibility-Weighted Imaging (SWI), it can result in phase singularities that lead to an unreliable magnetic field estimation and *wormhole artefacts* in QSM that render your results unusable.

+**Bipolar gradients**: ...

 **Spatial resolution**: Most QSM algorithms work best with isotropic resolutions. ~1mm^3 is a fairly typical resolution for QSM, though there is an arguable balance to strike for any given application.

-**Single/multi-echo**: While single-echo sequences can and are used for QSM, multi-echo sequences improve cross-tissue phase contrast and can improve susceptibility estimation.
-Shorter echo times improve estimation of strong susceptibility sources, while longer echo times provide improved estimation of more subtle susceptibility sources.
+**Single/multi-echo**: Multi-echo sequences are recommended for QSM, because they improve cross-tissue phase contrast and can improve susceptibility estimation.
+Shorter echo times improve estimation of strong susceptibility sources, while longer echo times improve estimation of more subtle susceptibility sources.
 The best echo time for a particular tissue is the T2* time of the tissue.
 Therefore, echo times that go well beyond the typical T2* times of the imaged object or have very low SNR are less likely to provide tangible benefits.
+Single-echo acquisitions are sometimes used depending on imaging constraints.

-**Flow compensation**: Flow compensation is often recommended for QSM and may improve field map estimation and susceptibility accuracy.
-However, the effects may be insignificant, and in practice it is difficult to use flow compensation across multiple echoes using standard sequences.
+**Flow compensation**: Flow compensation is often recommended for QSM and may improve field mapping and susceptibility estimation.
+However, the effects of flow compensation may be insignificant for most QSM applications.
+In practice, it is also difficult to use flow compensation across multiple echoes using standard sequences.

-Read more about acquisition settings for QSM here.

 <script>
 $(document).ready(function(){